iAmKankan/MachineLearning_With_Python/Supervised/Ensemble-Learning_and_Randon-Forest/README.md

 ## ⬛ $\Large {\color{Blue}\underline{\mathcal{Ensemble\ Learning\ and\ Random\ Forests:}}}$
 ![grape](https://user-images.githubusercontent.com/12748752/126882595-d1f5449e-14bb-4ab3-809c-292caf0858a1.png)
+### <ins>Wisdom of the Crowd:</ins>
-* Suppose you pose a complex question to thousands of random people, then aggregate their answers.
+Suppose you pose a complex question to thousands of random people, then aggregate their answers.
 In many cases you will find that this aggregated answer is better than an expert’s answer.
-* This is called the _`wisdom of the crowd`_.
+ This is called the **wisdom of the crowd**.

 * Similarly, if you aggregate the predictions of a group of predictors (such as **classifiers** or **regressors**), you will often get better predictions than with the best individual predictor.
 * _A group of predictors_ is called an **_ensemble_**; thus, this _technique_ is called _**Ensemble Learning**_, and _an Ensemble Learning algorithm_ is called an **_Ensemble method_**.